 This course covers the best practices in crane and derrick operation using the OSHA Cranes and Derricks in Construction Rule as a guide.
-This new course will comprehensively address key hazards related to cranes and derricks on construction worksites, including the four main causes of worker death and injury: electrocution, crushed by parts of the equipment, struck-by the equipment/load, and falls.
+This course will comprehensively address key hazards related to cranes and derricks on construction worksites, including the four main causes of worker death and injury: electrocution, crushed by parts of the equipment, struck-by the equipment/load, and falls.
 Participants will learn how crane accidents happen and most importantly how to prevent them.

 Students will participate in hazard violation workshops to reinforce concepts of safe crane operation.